-Plant and flower pots have been used for centuries to grow seeds and aid in plant arrangement.
-Not only that, but the plant pots themselves are a source of additional decoration in a home or garden.
+For centuries, planting in tall pots has been used for the functional purpose of growing seeds and aiding in plant arrangement.
+Now, the plant pots themselves have also been a source of decoration in a home or garden.

 Over time, to serve the needs and tastes of consumers, the designs and materials of these decorative planters have become more and more diverse.
 They come in various styles, from broad-bodied rectangles to smooth, tapered shapes, etc., that complement any decor.

-Decorating a tiny space requires careful consideration of the scale and size of decorative elements.
-Fool your brain into thinking the room appears taller by employing long, upright lines in a tiny space.
+Decorating a tiny space requires careful consideration of the scale and size of the objects you wish to fill it with.
+You can fool your brain into thinking the room appears taller by employing long, upright lines in a tiny space.
 You can use a large planter with tall plants to create more space vertically, essentially buying more square footage for the price of a plant pot.

 Tall garden planters can be used to decorate space or as a focal point for several smaller plants.
 Furthermore, you can easily move these planters from one location to another due to their low weight and efficient use of space.
 Moving tall planters from outside to inside as the weather changes is a dream.